michaelneuder/optimistic-relay-documentation/proposal.md

 This aims to be a step towards understanding what (if anything) should be enshrined in the protocol.

 The primary difference between `mev-boost` and in-protocol PBS (IP-PBS) is the presence of the relay.
 The relay is a trusted intermediary between the block builders and the proposers, while in IP-PBS other validators enforce the rules of the block building auction through attestations.
-For this reason, phase 1 of the Optimistic Relay and more generally the roadmap described below gradually reduce the role of the relay in block production.
+For this reason, phase 1 of the Optimistic Relay reduces the role of the relay in block production.

 #### Asynchronous block validation
 The key idea in phase 1 is to change the builder block submission flow to make the block validation an asnychronous process.
 When the builder submits a block to the relay, that bid is immediately elligible to win the auction, even if the relay hasn't had a chance to check that the block is valid.
 This allows builders to submit more blocks, and importantly submit blocks later in the slot (because they don't have to wait for the block to be validated for the bid to register).
-We call it "optimistic" because the relay assumes that the block is valid in the short-term, while deferring the actual validation the the subsequent slot.
-A builder must post collateral with the relay to take advantage of this optimistic processing of their blocks, and if they submit an invalid block they are "demoted" back to the current `mev-boost` implementation where each block is validated before the bid is considered elligible.
-Critically, if a builder submits an invalid block that ends up winning the auction and being proposed, that builder's collateral is slashed by the winning amount, and the proposer who missed their slot is refunded the bid.
+We call it "optimistic" because the relay assumes that the block is valid in the short-term, while deferring the actual validation to a later time.
+A builder must post collateral (or have a guarantor) with the relay to take advantage of this optimistic processing of their blocks, and if they submit an invalid block they are "demoted" back to the current `mev-boost` implementation where each block is validated before the bid is considered elligible.
+Critically, if a builder submits an invalid block that ends up winning the auction and being proposed the validator who missed their slot is refunded the amount of the winning bid.

 #### A builder's perspective